 - a.
 The proposal is received after the exact time and date set forth in Section 1.4 Key Action Dates for receipt of each submission. - b.
 The Proposer fails to meet one or more of the minimum qualifications specified in Section 2, Project Team. - c.
 The Proposer fails to submit or fails to complete and sign any required attachments as instructed in this RFP. - d.
 The proposal contains false, inaccurate, or misleading statements or references. - e.
 The Proposer is unwilling or unable to fully comply with Covered California's proposed contract provisions. - f.
-The Proposer supplies conditional cost information, incomplete cost information, or cost information containing unsigned/uninitiated alterations or irregularities. - 5.
-Business in Good Standing a.
-Corporation in Good Standing
+The Proposer supplies conditional cost information, incomplete cost information, or cost information containing unsigned/uninitiated alterations or irregularities.

+Business in Good Standing